Teefa in Trouble: Plot

-The story revolves around Teefa, a witty middle-class Lahori boy who is raised by his mother after being orphaned by his father at a young age.
+The story revolves around Teefa, a witty middle-class Lahori boy who is raised by his mother since a young age.
 Teefa is introduced to the world of crime by the shady business dealer and local gangster Butt Sahab, and due to his impoverished upbringing, money and power are all that matter to him.

 Anya is the bold and stubborn daughter of Bonzo, a childhood friend of Butt Sahab, who is now a successful business tycoon and multi-millionaire based in Warsaw, Poland.
 Butt Sahab plans to wed his goofy and spoilt son Billu Butt to the charming Anya, but Bonzo refuses and instead has plans to marry off his daughter to the son of another Pakistani tycoon, Mr. Bajwa, to build his connections.
 Meanwhile, Anya has a secret crush on her Polish friend Andy and tries to fend off her father and conniving stepmother Sophie's repeated marriage nagging, but to no avail.
 She finally gives in to her father's demands.

 Butt Sahab, who is outraged at Bonzo for refusing his son's hand and is not willing to take no for an answer, enlists Teefa to take the first flight to Warsaw, kidnap Anya and bring her back to Pakistan, so he can arrange his son's wedding with her.
 Teefa is initially reluctant to do the job but relents when he is offered Rs.
 10 lakh for his services.
 He lands in Poland and is helped in the mission by his comical friend Tony.
 Both do not have any intelligent plans for the kidnapping, having not done such a job before.